rg-epicodus/JS-ES6-API-LATLNG/README.md

 This web application will do the following:

 * Use ES6
-* convert user input zipcode to lat lng to be used for other purposes
+* convert user input address info to lat lng to be used for other purposes, likely API calls